codeguy/php-the-right-way/_posts/09-05-01-Building your Application.md

 > approach leads to significantly reduced integration problems and allows a team to develop cohesive software more
 > rapidly.

-*Martin Fowler*
+*-- Martin Fowler*

 There are different ways to implement continuous integration for PHP.
 Recently [Travis CI](https://travis-ci.org/) has done a great job of making continuous integration a reality even for small projects.
 Travis CI is a hosted continuous integration service for the open source community.
 It is integrated with GitHub and offers first class support for many languages including PHP.

 Further reading: